ovgutunc/ovgutunc/README.md

 <!-- code gif-->
 <img align="right" alt="GIF" src="./code.gif" width="320" height="230" />

-I'm a dynamic and self-motivated engineer who loves to learn about new things in Data Science.
+I'm a dynamic and self-motivated Data Analyst who loves to learn about new things in Data Analytics.

 - 🎓 I’m currently learning Customer Analytics which is so much fun.
 - 👀 I enjoy building machine learning algorithms and creating compelling visuals to drive business decisions.